jamulussoftware/jamulus/TRANSLATING.md

 git push
 ```

-Finally, create a new branch for the changes that will be done (do not just do them on `master`):
+Finally, create a new branch for the changes that will be done (do not just do them on `master`).
+The actual name of the branch is not critical, since the branch will be deleted after being merged,
+but it's worth choosing a meaningful name:

 ```
-git checkout -b v370-german
+git checkout -b translate-r3_7_0-german
 ```

-(The branch name is chosen by the user; the above name v370-german is an example for the German translation of V3.7.0)
+(The branch name is chosen by the user; the above name translate-r3_7_0-german is an example for the German translation of V3.7.0)

 The branch will be used later as the source of a Pull Request.